wwq5-code/TAPE/README.md

-# MUV
+# UEV

-# Machine Unlearning Verification (MUV)
+# Machine Unlearning Effect Verification (UEV)

 ## Overview
-This repository is the official implementation of MUV, and the corresponding paper is under review.
+This repository is the official implementation of UEV, and the corresponding paper is under review.

 ## Prerequisites